ClimateCompatibleGrowth/osemosys_zambia/README.md

 # OSeMOSYS-Zambia

+This repository currently only contains the input data of OSeMOSYS-Zambia for the reference scenario.
+A future update will include more detailed input data and model documentation.

-For the moment the repository stores the .zip files required to restore a model in the UNDESA-developed user interface.
+- OSeMOSYS-Zambia-WESM-reference-scenario.zip is the model file for the reference scenario that can be imported in the UNDESA-developed user interface (UI).
+- OSeMOSYS-Zambia-WESM-reference-scenario.txt is the basic data file for the reference scenario.
+- OSeMOSYS-preprocessing.txt is the model file that is used in conjunction with the data file.

-To add the model to the UI, download the desired .zip file and import it through the "Restore model" button in the Home tab.
+To add the model to the UI, download the .zip file and import it through the "Restore model" button in the Home tab.

-- UI_Zambia_v2l_reference_full.zip is the model with all 0s as generated from the clicSAND excel file
-- UI_Zambia_v2l_reference_light.zip is the clean version of the model as generated through clicSAND.exe